Quantum Trajectory Theory and Simulations of Nonlinear Spectra and Multi-Photon Effects in Waveguide-QED Systems with a Time-Delayed Coherent Feedback: Theory

 \subsection{Model and Hamiltonian}

 We investigate a typical setup for including feedback in a waveguide-QED system, which includes a two level system (TLS), such as a single atom or quantum dot (QD) or flux qubit, coupled to a truncated waveguide depicted in Fig.~\ref{fig:ModelFig}(a).
-The TLS has ground (excited) state represented by $\ket{g}$ ($\ket{e}$) and couples to the waveguide to the left (into the feedback loop) with radiative decay rate $\gamma_{\rm L}$, and to the right (out of the system of interest) with rate $\gamma_{\rm R}$. \edit{These rates need not be equal, and indeed can be engineered to be zero in either direction}.
+The TLS has ground (excited) state represented by $\ket{g}$ ($\ket{e}$) and couples bidirectionally to the waveguide with total radiative decay rate $\gamma$ \cite{Pichler2016,Regidor2021a}.

 The TLS is driven with a continuous wave (CW) laser of Rabi frequency $\Omega$ and the detuning between the laser and TLS is $\delta = \omega_0 - \omega_{\rm L}$, where $\omega_{\rm L}$ is the frequency of the laser and $\omega_{0}$ is the frequency of the TLS.
 The location of the TLS is chosen as a reference to be $x = 0$, and the waveguide is truncated with a mirror (which we assume is lossless and introduces a phase change of $\phi_{\rm M}$) at $x = -L_0 / 2$.
 Then the round trip length of the feedback loop is $L_0$ which introduces a delay time of $\tau = L_0 / c(\omega_0)$, where $c(\omega_0)$ is the group velocity of the waveguide mode of reference frequency $\omega_0$ in the waveguide.